flavienbwk/ocpa-specs/README.md

 - **OCPA-R20**: any environment variable used inside a service must be listed in the `environments` property (respectively a configmap or similar for its Kubernetes configuration): this makes sure each environment variable is defined intentionally and introducing a new one is noticed ;
 - **OCPA-R21**: any secret or global variable in each service must be using environment variables (e.g., Python's `os.getenv()`, PHP's `getenv()`...).
 They shall not have default values so software crashes if not intentionally set (cf. OPCA-R20, `./scripts/validate-envs.sh`) ;
 - **OCPA-R22**: repository must include a LICENSE file or state the repo's license details in README.md (e.g, proprietary, MIT) ;
+- **OCPA-R23**: there's no default `compose.yml` file and each compose file has a prefix to avoid deployment mistakes, making sure the user intentionally targets the right environment using `make` commands instead of compose commands directly ;
+- **OCPA-R24**: each shell/bash script in `./scripts` or code in `Makefile` must be POSIX-compliant to allow maximum cross-compatibility and avoid CI pipelines errors ;
+- **OCPA-R25**: use pre-commit script `./scripts/pre-commit` to help preserve maximum maintainability in your repo ;

 ### Auto-Pull (CRON)